aolszowka/VisualStudioSolutionFixer/README.md

 # VisualStudioSolutionFixer
-Utility program to Validate or Visual Studio Fix Solution Files (SLN) Referenced Projects.
+Utility program to Validate or Fix Visual Studio Fix Solution Files (SLN) Referenced Projects.

 ## When To Use This Tool
 This tool is intended to be used after you have done a massive source folder reorganization.
 The problem becomes now all of the relative paths to your Project Files are invalid in your Solution Files.